utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/project.md

         * Here you **must** integrate the feedback you received on your proposal, unless I just suggested you could do something but didn't give a signal it's crucial.
     * Pointers to literature (2pt)
         * Here you should integrate the feedback you received on the literature.
-* **Presentation (12.5pt):** Upload [here](https://drive.google.com/drive/folders/1HIgZkF31ODPXIVBSPFH473hnxfF2Iwg9?usp=share_link).
-Instead of the final exam, we will have a presentation of the projects in the class.
-More details as we go along.
+* **Presentation (12.5pt):** Upload a **pdf** [here](https://drive.google.com/drive/folders/1HIgZkF31ODPXIVBSPFH473hnxfF2Iwg9?usp=share_link).
     * **All** presentations MUST be uploaded by **Tuesday, Nov 29, 9 AM**.
     * Please check Canvas (Home > Project Presentations) to see when your presentation is scheduled.
-Those who are scheduled for Thrusday MUST use the slides uploaded to the drive above.
+Everyone (including those who are scheduled for Thrusday) MUST use the slides uploaded to the drive above.
+If you miss the deadline to upload your slides you will loose all points.
     * Your presentation has to have the following structure:
         * Title slide with the project name, your name, and a link to your github repo. **(0.5 point)**
         * Introduction to the project topic **(1 points)** and the research question written as an actual question (e.g., Does X improve Y?) **(1 point)**.
 Demonstrate why addressing this question is relevant: what does every possible answer to the question entails? **(1 points)**